Assembly Line - abstraction used to run all the plugins of a component generator in sequence.

 State Definitions - object defined inside a Component UIDL that contains key-value pairs used internally as state for that component.
 If a state is used and it is not defined in the

 stateDefinition field, the code generators will throw an error.
 If a state is defined, but not used, the code generators will log a warning.

-Static Node - UIDL node type used for static values (string or numbers).
-When this node type is used, the code generators passes the values as they are.
+Static Node - UIDL Node Type used for static values (eg: strings, numbers).
+When this node type is used, the code generator passes the values as they are.

 UIDL - abbr. for User Interface Design Language(UIDL), a standard representation for modern UIs.
 An UIDL is a structure that describes each element/component used in an UI.
 More details can be found here.